Tim Frank, RA, LEED AP

 Tim Frank is an architect, designer, educator, and researcher.
-He is an Assistant
+He is a tenured Associate

 Professor of Architecture at Kennesaw State University and he maintains a nationally